EvanBelcher/DrillBook/Usage.md

 - Right click off point to deselect all

 #### Holding alt:
+- Left click on selected point to deselect all points with same instrument
-- Left click on point to select all points with same instrument
+- Left click on deselected point to select all points with same instrument
 - Left click off point to do NOTHING
 - Right click on point to delete all points with same instrument
 - Right click off point to deselect all